kirilla/python/README.md

 Look.
 About the code.
 Half of the code isn't mine.
 I nabbed it.
 Copy-pasted.
 ChatGPT wrote it.
 Does it matter?
 Sure it does.
 But who cares.
 Do YOU have a lawyer? 🕵🏻‍♂ 🚬 Yeah, I didn't think so.

 I feel kinda stupid. 😩 But hey.
 At least the license is from MIT. 😏

+And if the code don't work don't come running to me, babe.
+I'm just here for the good looks.
+So anyway, patches welcome.
+Works on my computer.
+Shrug emoji.